 4. Create a Patient Persona

 When creating your marketing plan, you want your dental practice to be the solution to your ideal patients’ problems.
 It’s possible only when you build a patient persona (a.k.a. a buyer persona).
 According to HubSpot, a buyer Persona is a semi-fictional representation of your ideal customers.

 In many ways, personas are similar to user profiles.
 Both describe a particular type of user.
 However, personas take things one step further: they actively represent the users you want to attract.

 Buyer personas help you anticipate your customers’ needs and exceed their expectations.
 They help you decide how to market your dental practice to these potential patients.

-You can use the below-given template to design your patient persona.
+You can use the template to design your patient persona.